nathanho27/nathanho27/README.md

 **Yelp Business Intelligence (Power BI)**
 End-to-end analytics project focused on market competitiveness, pricing trends, customer ratings, and location-based insights using the Yelp Fusion API, Power BI dashboards, and structured business reporting.

+**Fitness KPI Analytics (Power BI)**
+Personal health analytics project created for me and my friends to track our fitness journeys using real data instead of generic apps.
+Logs daily inputs such as calories, protein, workouts, cardio, sleep, and energy, and converts them into weekly KPIs and insights to measure consistency, understand behavior patterns, and support progress together.
+Built to help us stay accountable, improve our routines, and visualize long-term results through data modeling and BI dashboards.

 ---